Aradhye2002/EcoDepth/README.md

 ln -s <path_to_kitti_dataset> kitti ln -s <path_to_nyu_dataset> nyu
 ```
-Note the dataset structure inside the path you have given in bash files should look like this:
+Note the dataset structure inside the path you have given in the bash files should look like this:
 **NYUv2**:
 ``` bash
 nyu